unicode-org/message-format-wg/spec/syntax.md

 Implementations MUST NOT assign meaning or semantics to an _annotation_ starting with `reserved-annotation-start`: these are reserved for future standardization.
+Whitespace before or after a _reserved body_ is not part of the _reserved body_.
-Implementations MUST trim whitespace around a _reserved body_, but MUST NOT remove or alter the contents of a _reserved body_.
+Implementations MUST NOT remove or alter the contents of a _reserved body_, including any interior whitespace, but MAY remove or alter whitespace before or after the _reserved body_.

 While a reserved sequence is technically "well-formed", unrecognized _reserved-annotations_ or _private-use-annotations_ have no meaning.